Darwin's Twine Ball Museum

 The museum is open during the Twine Ball Day celebration, and by appointment.
-Contact Chris Hansen home phone number at 275-4016.
+Contact Chris Hansen at (320) 275-4016.

-The second Saturday in August, Darwin’s downtown is abuzz with visitors from near and far who come to celebrate the largest ball of twine.
+The second Saturday in August, Darwin’s downtown is abuzz with visitors from near and far who came to celebrate the largest ball of twine.

-The 22nd annual Darwin Twine Ball Celebration, set for Saturday, Aug.
-10, 2013, will feature a parade, craft fair, kid’s pedal tractor pull, a pork chop dinner, opportunities to tour the Twine Ball Museum, sand volleyball tournaments, and live music in the park.
+The 23rd annual Darwin Twine Ball Celebration, set for Saturday, Aug.
+8, 2015, will feature a parade, craft fair, sand volleyball tournament, a pork chop dinner, opportunities to tour the Twine Ball Museum, and live music in the park.

 One of the top attractions during the event is the Minnesota Minn-e-Rods tractor pull, which takes place right on Main Street in Darwin.
 Here, competitors of all ages compete to see who has the strongest lawn tractor.